hamoid/Joukkue/README.md

 * Allow changing rooms (show max 10 random rooms?)
 * Hide depth fields.
 Use GUI.
 * If someone edits same cell as you, indicate changed (but don't rewrite your work without notice)
-  * ESC cancels your edit
+  * ESC cancels your edit (jumps between grid and chat)
   * CTRL+ENTER sends your edit
 * Show where people are editing
+* Allow tempo tapping to set var for loops. also offset.
-* Show chat in GUI
+* Indicate crashed layer in grid

 ## Done